Partial flag incidence algebras: Partial flag M obius functions

 \item The \emph{multi-indexed Whitney numbers of the second kind} are where the sum is over all $k$-tuples $(X_1,\dots ,X_k)$ where $X_1\leq X_2 \leq \cdots \leq X_k$ and for all $j\in [k]$, $\rk X_j=i_j$.

 \end{enumerate} When the context of the poset is clear we will just write $W_I$ instead of $W_I(\calP)$. \end{definition}

 \begin{remark}

-Note that the original Whitney numbers, $w_i$, of the first kind in our notation is just $w_{0,i}$.
-The Whitney numbers of the second kind have the funny property that some indices are trivial in the sense that with or without these indices we have the same value.
+Note that the original Whitney numbers, $w_i$, of the first kind in our notation are $w_{0,i}$.
+The Whitney numbers of the second kind have the property that some indices are trivial in the sense that with or without these indices we have the same value.
 For example, if $\calP$ is a lattice then $W_{0,i}=W_i$.

 \end{remark}

 \begin{remark}

 Let $\calP$ be a rank $n$ poset with $\hat{0}$ and $\hat{1}$.
 Let $[n]=\{0,1,\dots ,n\}$.
 We can make a function $\alpha:[n]\to \Z$ defined by $\alpha(I)=W_I$.
 The function $\alpha$ is called the \emph{flag f-vector} in the literature (see \cite{Karu06} and \cite{Stan94}).
 This function is used in the original definition of the so called \emph{cd-index} of the poset $\calP$.
 It would be interesting to know if there were any connection between some of the facts presented in this study and various results on the cd-index.